Body Psychotherapy – Psychotherapeutic Postural Integration

 5. The area of “La biologie des comportements”, of H. Laborit.
 (See also the contribution of Cascone, R. in Transformation of the Self with Bodymind Integration)

-Postural Integration is a unique, holistic synthesis, not just a collection or amalgamation of methods of breathing, deep bodywork, Gestalt, Reichian work, Jungian insights and concepts and movement and energy awareness.
+Psychotherapeutic Postural Integration is a unique, holistic synthesis, not just a collection or amalgamation of methods of breathing, deep bodywork, Gestalt, Reichian work, Jungian insights and concepts and movement and energy awareness.
 All these aspects are facets of a central view of the individual as an energetic élan exhibiting physical, emotional and cognitive dimensions.
 We recognize that all our activities go in cycles or waves.
 Each movement, thought or feeling has a beginning, middle and end.
-This is a flow of energy, an idea that has been worked out in what is known within Postural Integration as “the Energetic Cycle” (“Stages in Natural Energy Flow” and ”Blockages of the Natural Flow of Energy” – see charts and descriptions online) that can be seen in breathing patterns, posture, myofascial composition etc..
+This is a flow of energy, an idea that has been worked out in what is known as “the Energetic Cycle” (“Stages in Natural Energy Flow” and ”Blockages of the Natural Flow of Energy” – see charts and descriptions online) that can be seen in breathing patterns, posture, myofascial composition etc..

 Blockages are seen as running through all these dimensions.
-Postural Integration induces biological changes that the client senses, describes and integrates.
+The therapeutic work induces biological changes that the client senses, describes and integrates.
 One meaning of “integration” in this work is that the experiences one has during sessions are helped to fall into place or are given a conscious place and meaning.
 Depending on the stage of therapy one is in, integration is different.
 Integration is written down as “new memory” that is poly-rayed.
 The patient is helped to unite his so-called egocentric and anthropocentric (vertical) dimensions with his biocentric or ecocentric (horizontal) dimensions (Warwick Fox (1993), cited in Marivoet, 1998).

 PPI refutes the idea of reducing the psychic problems to pathology only and refers itself to an existential perspective oriented towards health.
 As Dr. Alberto Alberti (psychosynthesis) very clearly put it, we consider that a human being can be considered “as a living being basically in good health, oriented towards the accomplishment of himself.
 The human being goes his existential way, meeting moments of crises and conflicts.
 This process can lead to pain and suffering, but not necessarily to illness”.